chienaeae/bytes/README.md

 ## 🚀 Project Overview

-Welcome to this Hackathon 2025 project!
+Welcome to our `Hackathon 2025` project!
 This innovative solution was developed during an intense hackathon, showcasing cutting-edge technology and creative problem-solving.

 ## 🛠 Tech Stack